 The immediate pool area does not include:

-Yes, the Building Act requires that building consents be obtained for all new swimming pools, spa pools and hot tubs, and for any alterations to existing swimming pools, spa pools and hot tubs and their barriers/fences.
+Yes, the Building Act requires that building consents be obtained for all new swimming pools and for any alterations to existing swimming pools and their barriers/fences.

 We will check your proposal (a pre-issue site visit may occur at this stage).
-When your building consent is approved, you may proceed with the installation of your pool, and then we will inspect the site to ensure the pool fencing complies with the Fencing of Swimming Pools Act.
+When your building consent is approved, you may proceed with the installation of your pool, and then we will inspect the site to ensure the pool fencing complies with the legislation.
 A fully complying, permanent or temporary fence must be in place prior to the pool being filled.

 The inspector will let you know what you need to do to make the fence comply.
 Until it does comply, the pool must be drained immediately or a fully complying temporary fence erected.